AutoWorld: Learning Multi-Agent Traffic Simulation with Self-Supervised World Models: Introduction

-Models that can forecast sensor data, often called ``world models'', have demonstrated potential in modeling high-dimensional environments \cite{zhu2024sora,kong20253d}.
-In the field of autonomous driving, there has been significant exploration of video-generative world modeling, with a predominant focus on improving photorealism in simulations \cite{hu2023gaia,gao2024vista,russell2025gaia,yang2024generalized,wang2024driving}.
-However, RGB-based representations are not explicitly geometric, making it difficult to reason about spatial layout and physical constraints that are critical for downstream control tasks.
-Another area of research instead investigates generative world modeling through LiDAR data, either framed as LiDAR or occupancy forecasting tasks \cite{Weng2021,Weng2022,Zhang2023,liu2025foundationallidarworldmodels}.
-Yet, these methods often focus on predicting semantic occupancy, which necessitates annotation, and typically apply uniform supervision across spatial regions, potentially underemphasizing motion-driven scene evolution.
+Models that forecast future sensor observations, with or without action conditioning, are broadly referred to as ``world models'' and have proven effective for modeling high-dimensional environments \cite{zhu2024sora,kong20253d}.
+In autonomous driving, video-generative world models have been widely explored, with a primary focus on photorealistic scene synthesis \cite{hu2023gaia,gao2024vista,russell2025gaia,yang2024generalized,wang2024driving}.
+To favor geometric information, a complementary line of work investigates world modeling through LiDAR data, framed as LiDAR or occupancy forecasting \cite{Weng2021,Weng2022,Zhang2023,liu2025foundationallidarworldmodels}.
+Yet, these methods typically rely on semantic occupancy prediction, which requires costly dense annotation, and apply uniform supervision across spatial regions, underemphasizing the motion dynamics most relevant to behavior generation for traffic simulation.

-In this paper, we explore a new paradigm for traffic simulation in which a learned predictive model of the environment serves as a general foundation for behavior generation.
-Our key insight is that rather than depending solely on supervised techniques to learn traffic dynamics, we hypothesize it is both possible and pragmatic to learn a world model from \textit{unlabeled} sensor data and transfer the predictive capacity to traffic simulation (see Fig.~\ref{fig:teaser_fig}).
-To this end, we propose \textbf{AutoWorld}, a novel traffic simulation framework that performs behavior generation by conditioning on a learned predictive world model.
+In this work, rather than learning agent behavior solely from trajectory abstractions, we propose to ground traffic simulation in a world model learned directly from raw LiDAR observations (See Fig.~\ref{fig:teaser_fig}).
+Our key insight is that a self-supervised world model of the driving environment can capture the geometric and dynamic context that trajectory data discards, providing a richer foundation for realistic behavior generation.
+To this end, we introduce \textbf{AutoWorld}, a traffic simulation framework that conditions a multi-agent motion generation model on world model predictions, transferring the world model's sensor-grounded understanding of scene dynamics into the simulation process.